GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Results and analysis

-An interesting consideration between the CPU/GPU implementations and the \gls{fpga} ones is that some models of \glspl{fpga} can act as standalone systems.
+An interesting consideration between the CPU/\gls{gpu} implementations and the \gls{fpga} ones is that some models of \glspl{fpga} can act as standalone systems.
 Standalone \glspl{fpga} can deploy a complete application independently, using only the power required for the \gls{fpga} itself, which is typically low.

+In the case of the ZCU104 development board, the additional board-level components contribute approximately 2.6\,W, corresponding to approximately 70\% higher energy consumption.

 In contrast, for PCIe-mounted \gls{fpga} cards, the power of the complete host machine must be added to the power of the \gls{fpga} itself.
 This consideration applies when comparing the energy consumption of \hwname{} with that of~\cite{schifano2025high}: whereas we report the energy consumed by the complete standalone board---including the accelerator, the ARM processors, the memories and all the rest of components in the standalone system---to fulfill the task, their system reports only the energy consumed by the \gls{fpga} card, without the energy consumed by the rest of the machine.
 This represents the actual energy consumption only if the system does not generate load on the server cores, and if the complete server that hosts the \gls{fpga} is concurrently being used for other task.
-In this case, we can use Equation~\ref{eq:serverOccupationFactor} to calculate the minimum utilization factor of the server that makes its overhead negligible in the computation of the \gls{fpga} system.
-In particular, for a server with an idle power of \SI{60}{\watt}, the server processors must be loaded at least \SI{40}{\percent} with other tasks to compensate for the impact of the server infrastructure on the overall energy consumption.
+In this case, the system-level power is computed as

+{}to calculate the minimum utilization factor $\alpha$ of the server that makes its overhead negligible in the computation of the \gls{fpga} system.
+In particular, for a server with an idle power of \SI{100}{\watt}, the server processors must be loaded at least \SI{40}{\percent} with other tasks to compensate for the impact of the server infrastructure on the overall energy consumption.
 Table~\ref{tab:energyCompleteServer} shows the total system energy consumed by \hwname{} and~\cite{schifano2025high} for varying degrees of server occupation with tasks different from the sequence matching solved in \gls{fpga}.

+This overhead also impacts the reported energy consumption of GPU-based implementations.
+In particular, when accounting for the power of the host CPU sockets to which the GPUs are attached for the GASAL2 and WFA-GPU benchmarks, the system-level energy consumption increases by a factor of approximately 1.5$\times$ to 2.5$\times$ with respect to the device-level.
+This increase is primarily due to the host CPUs consuming 200--250\,W while performing minimal computational work during GPU execution (\ref{sec:appendix}).